Pomax/node-flickrapi/README.md

   key: "your API key",
   secret: "your API key secret",
   user_id: "your user id, based on your first-time authorisation",
-  access_token: "The preauthorised Flickr access token,
+  access_token: "the preauthorised Flickr access token",
-  access_token_secret: "Its corresponding secret",
+  access_token_secret: "its corresponding secret",
   oauth_timestamp: "the timestamp for the last flickr API call",
   oauth_nonce: "the cryptographic nonce that request used" }